matthew-haines/bhs_aeronautics/README.md

 ## Future Plans
 - Figure out how to calculate velocity and position somewhat accurately.
 - Add a camera
-  - Could possibly help with auto-hover because integrating acceleration twice gives **a lot** of error..
+  - Could possibly help with auto-hover because integrating acceleration twice gives **a lot** of error.
   - With a compute stick I could make an implementation of YOLO algorithm for object recognition.
 - Add a GPS
   - More intelligent path planning.